Skip to main content

 Morocco is safe for tourists, but women travelling alone should be prepared for attention in markets β€” a confident "la, shukran" (no, thank you) works well.

-Morocco Safari β€” Frequently Asked Questions
+Morocco Safari β€” FAQ

 Ready to Experience Morocco?

 Let our expert safari consultants craft a tailor-made Morocco itinerary just for you.
-No obligation, no cookie-cutter packages β€” every trip is as unique as a leopard\u2019s spots.
+No obligation, no cookie-cutter packages β€” every trip is as unique as a leopard's spots.

 Response within 24h No obligation Since 2008